You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 Hey there, when you click on links in this post and you make a purchase, I may earn a small commission that l can use towards resources (other than throw-outs) for project making within my website😀

-In this project I show you another way of making fun sail boats and by up-cycling your ordinary milk or juice cartons and when completed you can sail them in some water, all you need to do is to help them along with plenty puffing and blowing!
+In this project, I show you another way of making fun sailboats by up-cycling your ordinary milk or juice cartons and when completed you can sail them in some water, all you need to do is to help them along with plenty of puffing and blowing!

-Once you divide and seperate into two parts, flipping top part over makes the boat look like it has a deck, then you are on your way!
+Once you divide and separate into two parts, flipping the top part over makes the boat look like it has a deck, and then you are on your way!

 Finally, how did you like working on this project?
 Kids love to create and make things out of throw-outs and no matter how it turns out, their interpretation is great and we love and adore them for it!